 With a solaro suit you can create a relaxed, casual, chic and even slightly arrogant look.
 It is an unconventional but not too flamboyant choice.
 A light colored solaro suit makes a great option for casual and business casual occasions and is in fact quite easy to dress up or down.

-I personally just recently bought my first solaro suit, made by Italian Lubiam under their L.B.M 1911 label.
-Actually it was first rtw-suit I have bought for quite while.
-Vaatturiliike Sauma had the suit in their selection and I copped it from their sales.
+I personally just have one solaro suit in my rotation.
+It is a ready-to-wear piece made by Italian Lubiam under their L.B.M 1911 label.
 In this post I have two different kind of looks to showcase “how to wear the solaro”.
 With and without a tie.

 The solaro fabric in a nutshell